Reparations for slavery in the United States: The Reconstruction period

+Post-Reconstruction Era

+In 1896, the National Ex-Slave Mutual Relief, Bounty and Pension Association (MRB&PA) was founded for the purpose of obtaining pensions for former slaves from the Federal government as compensation and reparations for their unpaid labor and suffering.
+Chartered in 1898 in Nashville, Tennessee, the organization was founded by former slaves Callie House and Isaiah H. Dickerson.
+According to some historians, the organization was "the first mass reparations movement led by African Americans."
+The organization and its leaders were hounded with false allegations and criminal prosecutions until its last local branches closed in the 1930's.

+In 1915, under Callie House's leadership, the association filed a class-action lawsuit, Johnson v.
+McAdoo, in federal court against the US Treasury Department for 68 million dollars. $68 million was the amount of cotton tax collected between 1862 and 1868 and, it was argued, was due to the plaintiffs because this cotton had been produced by them and their ancestors as a result of their involuntary servitude.
+This was the first documented Black reparations litigation in the US on the federal level.
+The US Court of Appeals for the District of Columbia denied the claim based on governmental immunity as did the US Supreme Court, siding with the Appeals Court's decision.

 2020

 The topic became a prominent theme during the 2020 Democratic Party presidential primaries as concerns surrounding race were heightened due to current events.
-It was further amplified due to the African American people dying prematurely and disproportionately due to the COVID-19 pandemic.
+It was further amplified because of African-American people were dying prematurely and disproportionately due to the COVID-19 pandemic.
 Ongoing systemic racism and police brutality also sparked outrage across the country, notably the killing of Breonna Taylor, a 26-year-old African-American emergency medical technician, fatally shot by Louisville Metro Police Department in her home; the murder of Ahmaud Arbery, shot while out for a run by three white men in Georgia; and the murder of George Floyd, a Black American killed during an arrest by Minneapolis police after allegedly passing a counterfeit $20 bill, that sparked the nationwide George Floyd protests.

 Candidates that endorsed the idea included: